SAP/gigya-swift-sdk/GigyaSwift/README.md

 Instructions for adding Google Sign-in to your iOS device can be found at Google Sign-In for iOS.

 Add the following tag to your plist file.
-It is recommended that the "GoogleClientID" String and "GoogleServerClientID" be placed in the your Info.p list file.
+It is recommended that the "GoogleClientID" String and "GoogleServerClientID" be placed in the your *Info.plist* file.

 ##### GoogleClientID: <iOS key from google console>

 ##### GoogleServerClientID: <Web application key from google console>

-After you have completed to add Google Sign-in to your project you need to import "GoogleWrapper.swift" file from "GigyaProviders" dictionary to your Xcode project.
+After you have completed to add Google Sign-in to your project you need to import *GoogleWrapper.swift* file from "GigyaProviders" dictionary toyour Xcode project.

 ### Line